wxMaxima-developers/wxmaxima/README.md

     make allmo
     sudo make install

-To build wxMaxima on Mac OS X and Windows first execute
+To build an application bundle of wxMaxima on Mac OS X

     ./configure --with-wx-config=<path to wx-config>
     make
-    cd locales
     make allmo
-    cd ..

-On Mac OS X you should build an application bundle:

     make wxMaxima.app

-On Windows execute
+On Windows execute instead:

+    ./configure --with-wx-config=<path to wx-config> --enable-chm
+    make
+    make allmo
     make wxMaxima.win

 which builds the directory structure necessary for running wxMaxima.

+The --enable-chm is necessary to make the builder convert the wxMaxima offline manual to a format the built-in help browser of windows understands.
+For this conversion the Microsoft HTML Help workshop is necessary that is distributed separately.